sid-agrawal/CellulOS-Docs/docs/source/design/design_known_limitations.md

 ## Sample Apps

 ### File System
-We have made some simplying assumptions for the file system:
+We have made some simplifying assumptions for the file system:
 - The file system assumes that only one thread accesses it (which will remain true as long as the file server is the only PD that may access it).
 This means that any logic related to file locking or mutual exclusion has been removed.
 - The file system's logging mechanism is disabled, due to the assumption that the file system is unrecoverable if the system crashes (since it is stored in memory).
 - The file server's API does not allow for any operations related to file ownership or permissions, as we expect this functionality to be handled by capability permissions in the future.